 But in the wake of the COVID-19 pandemic, which has occupied the news cycle for the majority of 2020, there is uncharted territory ahead of all of us.
 And that will impact things, whether we’re directly involved in businesses that are susceptible to the seismic changes in the economy or not.
 While the stock market has (mostly) bounced back from its initial dips, there is still a great unknown that lies ahead.

-So, in this era of economic upheaval, there are companies that will likely have to turn to organizational restructuring in order to not only stay in business, but to survive (and thrive) in the long run.
+So, in this era of economic upheaval, there are companies that will likely have to turn to organizational restructuring and apply a corporate restructuring strategy in order to not only stay in business, but to survive (and thrive) in the long run.
 Many industries have an uncertain future.
 Sectors, including travel and hospitality, commercial real estate and small businesses of all types may never return to pre-COVID-19 levels and have the daunting task of transitioning to the “new normal.”

 So, What Is Corporate Restructuring?

-- Financial restructuring is more of a numbers game, where a company will adjust its equity patterns, debt-servicing schedule and/or cross-holding patterns.
+- The financial restructuring process is more of a numbers game, where a company will adjust its equity patterns, debt-servicing schedule and/or cross-holding patterns.

-- Organizational restructuring is when a company alters its hierarchy, which could mean a change in leadership, elimination of positions and/or merging of departments or divisions.
+- The organizational restructuring process is when a company alters its hierarchy, which could mean a change in leadership, elimination of positions and/or merging of departments or divisions.

 Common Corporate Restructuring Strategies